Oils and Tinctures

 CBD — short for cannabidiol — is a naturally occurring compound found in the hemp plant (Cannabis sativa).
 Unlike THC (tetrahydrocannabinol), CBD is non-intoxicating: it won't get you high, and it won't appear on a standard workplace drug test at normal doses.

-Canada legalized hemp-derived CBD products in 2018.
 Today, CBD oils, capsules, topicals, and gummies are widely available and used by hundreds of thousands of Canadians for everyday wellness support.

 Your body has a built-in system called the endocannabinoid system (ECS).
 It's a network of receptors (CB1 and CB2) that helps regulate mood, sleep, inflammation, immune response, and pain perception.